-- Representing private equity firms and their portfolio companies in complex commercial disputes and pre-acquisition diligence.
+- Representing private equity firms and their portfolio companies in complex commercial disputes, broken deal litigation, and pre-acquisition diligence.

 - Advising leading venture capital firms on Foreign Corrupt Practices Act and anti-corruption compliance.

 - Assisted the Special Master appointed by the Massachusetts Supreme Judicial Court in litigation related to addressing COVID-19 issues in state and counties prisons and jails.